momumi/x86-zig/notes/avx_encoding.md

         * other values reserved
         * If 2 byte VEX is used, 0F prefix is implied
     * opcode, exactly one byte immediately following VEX prefix
-    * ModRM / SIB / displacement
+    * ModRM / SIB / VSIB / displacement
         * ModRM.rm
             * Encodes the operand that is a memory address
             * Otherwise it can encode either a source or destination register